CreativeCrafts/laravel-ai-assistant/README.md

 	• askQuestion(string $message): Assistant: Asks a question in the task thread.
 	• process(): Assistant: Processes the task thread.
 	• response(): string: Retrieves the assistant’s response.
     . setAssistantId(string $assistantId): Assistant: Sets the assistant ID for the current interaction.

-## Exception Handling

-The package includes several custom exceptions to handle errors gracefully:

-	• CreateNewAssistantException: Thrown when the creation of a new assistant fails.
-	• MissingRequiredParameterException: Thrown when a required parameter is missing in a message or task.

 ## Upcoming features